 With the proliferation of DIY research and survey tools, it’s easier than ever to create and send surveys to your users.
 Writing good research questions that produce valuable data is a bit trickier, though.

 When it comes to writing research questions, some people just don’t know where to start.
-Others make the mistake of believing surveys are simple to write, only to end up with data they can’t use, or worse: data they can use, but which they don’t realize is incomplete or misleading due to errors in survey design.
-The good news is that writing an effective survey is very doable if you follow a few simple best practices.
+Others make the mistake of believing survey or study questions are simple to write, only to end up with data they can’t use, or worse: data they can use, but which they don’t realize is incomplete or misleading due to errors in question design.
+The good news is that writing an effective survey or study question is very doable if you follow a few simple best practices.
 This article covers three basic rules for writing effective research questions.
 Let’s dive in!

 The most basic and yet most powerful piece of advice everyone should follow is to keep research questions simple.
 By following this guideline alone, you can avoid many of the common errors we’ll cover in the rest of this article and series, as well as maximize your response rates and the quality of your data.